NikolettVar/reverse-String/README.md

 # reverse-String
-Higher Diploma in Computing, Software Development, Software Development module.
+Higher Diploma in Computing, Software Development, Data Structures module.
 This small task was created as a Java recursion practice exercise.